openkfw/TruSpace/doc/installStandaloneServer.md

 ## Configure AI backend with OI and test

+TruSpace downloads the configured AI model automatically if it is not present.
+If you need to check the respective AI installation do the following steps (optional)

 - Login to the subdomain of the [Open Web UI](https://oi.truspace.dev) using the credentials in the `.env` file: `ADMIN_USER_EMAIL` and `ADMIN_USER_PASSWORD`
 - Go to `Administration` and `Connection` and update the connection endpoint of ollama to `http://localhost:11434`.
 No API key is needed.
 - Download a model by selecting a model and typing the model name (e.g. `gemma3:1b`).
 Open Web UI should provide an option to download from [ollama.com](ollama.com).
 Because websockets are disabled in the configuration, the download takes a while until the frontend responds, so be patient.
-- Test with a simple chat, should result in something like this (TODO, insert image)

-## Configure TruSpace
+## Test TruSpace

-- Access TruSpace and register a user
+- Access TruSpace via `https://example.com/register` and register a user
 - Upload a document and verify that everything works

-## Configure access to IPFS

-- In volumes, add the IP address and cluster ID in the multicast format to service.json peers

-## Developer only: Starting frontend from Node